schibsted/WAAS/README.md

 Jojo is a GUI for upload and transcribe a audio or video file.
 After the transcription is done you get an email with download links.
 You can directly download a Jojo-file, SRT, or text from the email.
 Then you can upload a Jojo file to the frontend to come into an editor (see video).

+### Editor

+The editor works 100% local in your browser.
+Here can you listen to segments and fix transcriptions errors.

 ## This project started out by VG

 <img src="https://imbo.vgc.no/s/rUWUC9P" />